Experimentally Motivated Order of Length Scales Affect Shot Noise: Insight into the results

-A common fact between the ``Mixed" and ``Full" thermal equilibration regimes is that the ``outer" segment is thermally equilibrated for both and the heat transport along the ``outer" segment is antiballistic (c.f.\ \cref{ParticleAndHole}(b)).
+A common fact between the ``Hybrid" and ``Full" thermal equilibration regimes is that the ``outer" segment is thermally equilibrated for both and the heat transport along the ``outer" segment is antiballistic (c.f.\ \cref{ParticleAndHole}(b)).
 Therefore, no heat can reach to the drains from a hot spot.
-It does not matter if the ``line" and ``upper" segments (c.f.\ \cref{ParticleAndHole}(b)) are thermally equilibrated (``Full") or not (``Mixed"), all the heat is transferred from a hot spot to the noise spots leading to ``Mixed" = ``Full".
+It does not matter if the ``line" and ``upper" segments (c.f.\ \cref{ParticleAndHole}(b)) are thermally equilibrated (``Full") or not (``Hybrid"), all the heat is transferred from a hot spot to the noise spots leading to ``Hybrid" = ``Full".
 However, in the ``No" thermal equilibration regime the modes are not thermally equilibrated along the ``outer" segment.
-Hence the ballistic modes, connecting a hot spot to its nearest drain, leak some amount of heat to that drain leading to ``No" $\neq$ ``Mixed" = ``Full". \end{enumerate}
+Hence the ballistic modes, connecting a hot spot to its nearest drain, leak some amount of heat to that drain leading to ``No" $\neq$ ``Hybrid" = ``Full". \end{enumerate}